 They provide pillows, blankets, sometimes a towel and a locker to store your valuables.
 It’s quite basic and the best way to pick a good hostel is to check their ratings, reviews and maybe even their Instagram page.
 Most hostels do have private rooms available but personally, I just think that means you miss out on some awesome bonding experiences.

 It was an easy (and cheap!)
-10 minute taxi out to the Old Town so we made the trip there on our second day, with a fabulous chicka by the name of Paula (go ahead and check our her insta) who we made friends with.
+10 minute taxi out to the Old Town from the hostel so we made the trip there on our second day.

 That was the day I had my first Thai foodgasm.
 After walking around the Old Town Walking Street, with its beautiful, colonial style, multicolored buildings housing everything from artisanal clothes and bath products, to herbs and street foods, we worked up quite an appetite.